greghesp/assistant-relay/readMe.md

 # Installation

-Download a copy of this repository and then use `npm run setup` to get started.
+Download a copy of the latest release from https://github.com/greghesp/assistant-relay/releases and then use `npm run setup` to get started.
-Once setup, run `npm run start`
+Once setup, run `npm run start`.
+You do NOT want the source files:

-Note: If you cloned this repo, you will need to execute the command in both the relay and client folder as the interface is not packaged
+Note: If you cloned this repo or downloaded the source files, you will need to execute the command in both the relay and client folder as the interface is not packaged

 ## Configuration